wz30/Leetcode/README.md

 - 3 Longest Substring Without Repeating Characters [two pointer + hashmap(while loop)]
 - 159 Longest Substring with At Most Two Distinct Characters [two pointer + hashmap(for + while)]
 - 340 Longest Substring with At Most K Distinct Characters [same as 159]
+- 395 Longest Substring with At Least K Repeating Characters [divide and conquer | 2nd solution?]

 ### To do list
 - 755 Pour Water [related to trapping rain water]